Code of Advertisement

 - In the event of any proceeding/action initiated against a Stock Broker by a regulatory body other than the Exchange, the Exchange reserves the right to direct the Stock Broker to refrain from issuing any advertisement for such a period as it may deem fit.

 - The Stock Broker shall not involve/engage in games/leagues/schemes/competitions etc. which may involve distribution of prize monies/medals/gifts, etc.

 - These norms shall be applicable to any other investment/consultancy agencies associated with the Stock Broker concerned and issuing advertisement wherein the Stock Broker has been named in the advertisement.

 - Copy of the advertisement shall be submitted to the Exchange atleast seven days in advance before its issue.

-- Further to Exchange circular ref. no. NSE/COMP/30985 dated October 21, 2015 wherein members were instructed to submit an undertaking alongwith every advertisement submitted for approval, the updated undertaking format in compliance with the revised Code of Advertisement for Stock Brokers is provided at Annexure II circular ref. no. NSE/COMP/33643 dated 16 November 2016.
+- Further to Exchange circular ref. no. NSE/COMP/30985 dated October 21, 2015 & NSE/COMP/33643 dated 16 November 2016, wherein members were instructed to submit an undertaking alongwith every advertisement submitted for approval, the updated undertaking format in compliance with the revised Code of Advertisement for Stock Brokers is provided at Annexure I - circular ref. no. NSE/COMP/35133 dated June 16, 2017.